-In order to successfully apply feng shui in your home or office, you need to define the bagua, or the feng shui energy map, of your space.
-Because there are two different ways of defining the feng shui bagua, the concept can create a lot of confusion when implementing many feng shui applications.
+To successfully apply feng shui in your home or office, you need to define the Bagua, or the feng shui energy map, of your space.
+Because there are two different ways of defining the feng shui Bagua, the concept can create a lot of confusion when implementing many feng shui applications.

 Two Different Schools

 There are two very different ways of applying the principle of feng shui Bagua: the classical school and the BTB/Western school.
 If you are new to feng shui, do not try to apply both Baguas at the same time, as this can lead to a lot of confusion as well as weak results.
 The best recommendation is to learn the basics of each school, then pick the one that feels most natural.